Synthetixio/SIPs/SCCP/sccp-16.md

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

-Network congestion is incredibly high - fast GWEI is around 200.
-Lowering the waiting period will allow us to reduce the update frequency of the oracle and guarantee exchanges can still get through even with such high congestion.
+Network congestion is currently incredibly high - fast GWEI is around 200.
+Increasing the waiting period will allow us to reduce the update frequency of the oracle and guarantee exchanges can still get through even with such high congestion.

 ## Copyright